Polarization-dependent mass modifications of $\phi$ meson with finite momentum in nuclear matter: Acknowledgment

 \section{Acknowledgment}

 This work was supported by the RCNP Collaboration Research Network Program under Project No. COREnet 057.
 A.J.A. benefited from discussions at the Reimei Workshop on In-Medium Modification of Vector Mesons held at Yonsei University and acknowledges the support and hospitality.
 A.J.A. was supported by the JAEA Postdoctoral Fellowship Program and partly by the PUTI Q1 Grant from the University of Indonesia under Contract No. PKS-206/UN2.RST/HKP.05.00/2025.
+A. J. A. is also supported by JSPS KAKENHI Grant Number 26K17163.
 K.T. was supported by Conselho Nacional de Desenvolvimento Científico e Tec-nológico (CNPq, Brazil), Processes No. 304199/2022-2, and FAPESP Process No. 2023/07313-6, and his work was also part of the projects, Instituto Nacional de Ciência e Tecnologia, Nuclear Physics and Applications (INCT-FNA), Brazil, Processes No. 464898/2014-5 and No 408419/2024-5.
 P.G. is supported by JSPS KAKENHI Grant Numbers JP22H00122 and JP25H00400.